 The government of Papua New Guinea creates a set of commenmemorative stamps celebrating SIL's fifty years of language development in the Pacific island nation.

 In Peru, SIL celebrates sixty years of language development.
 The National Congress of Peru honors SIL Peru by passing a congressional motion: "To salute and congratulate the Summer Institute of Linguistics (SIL) on the 21st of September 2006, the day of the Sixtieth Anniversary of its creation."

 SIL is appointed the registration authority of ISO 639-3, the three letter codes identifying specific languages.

 The Advocacy Kit for Promoting Multilingual Education: Including the Excluded is the result of a major partnership effort between UNESCO and SIL.

 The Advocacy Kit is a collection of five booklets that provides information and ideas for making education systems more responsive to communities that are not fluent in the language of schooling.
-Numerous education specialists and experts from inside and outside the Asia-Pacific region contributed their research findings and experiences in MLE.
+Numerous education specialists and experts from inside and outside the Asia-Pacific region contributed their research findings and experiences in multilingual education.